backstage/backstage/docs/getting-started/config/authentication.md

 3. Now make sure to replace the text "YOUR GITHUB USERNAME" with your actual GitHub User name.

-Let's restart Backstage from the terminal ponce more, by stopping it with `Control-C`, and starting it with `yarn dev`.
-You should now be able to log into Backstage and see items in you Catalog.
+Let's restart Backstage from the terminal once more, by stopping it with `Ctrl+C`, and starting it with `yarn dev`.
+You should now be able to log into Backstage and see items in your Catalog.

 To learn more about Authentication in Backstage, here are some docs you could read: